Stevecmd/aws-bootcamp-cruddur-2023/journal/week1.md

 https://code.visualstudio.com/docs/containers/overview

-> Gitpod is preinstalled with theis extension
+> Gitpod is preinstalled with this extension

 ## Containerize Backend